Research and development

 How we ensure our programmes are effective

 Millions of children worldwide are forced to live with the effects of war - effects including depression, anxiety and neglect.
-Every War Child programme has the ultimate goal of boosting the strength and resilience of conflict-affected children - and Research and Development plays a vital role in ensuring our efforts are effective.
+Every War Child programme has the ultimate goal of boosting the strength and resilience of conflict-affected children and youth - and Research and Development plays a vital role in ensuring our efforts are effective.

 These efforts are designed to ensure the provision and increased scale of quality care and support to conflict-affected children around the world - both by ourselves and through our network of partner organisations.
 All this will ultimately contribute to ensuring the increased resilience and improved psychosocial wellbeing of conflict-affected children.
 Our approach will also help to establish protective and supportive communities that respect the rights of children.

-Our Care System
+War Child Care System

 Meeting the varying needs of children

 The Care System is multi-level - which ensures that the various interventions range in intensity according to the needs of children, their care-takers, teachers and their communities.
 Interventions of lower intensity are available - these are designed to promote psychosocial wellbeing and prevent future problems.
 Higher-intensity interventions are also available - these are aimed at children experiencing significant and enduring distress.
 This range of interventions allows us to respond to the varying and specific needs of children and their caregivers.

 The package of interventions is supported by a range of tools and measures that serve to both strengthen quality and allow us to respond to changes in the humanitarian context where we are present.